cmu-lib/dhlg/_topics/VirtualReality.md

 creationdate: 2019-08-17
 ---

 Virtual reality, or VR, is a computer simulation that attempts to recreate the real world.
 Often, VR involves putting on a headset to that a user is fully immersed in a situation.
-VR has two major subranches, augmented reality (in which a real world situation is enhanced by computer-generated information) and mixed reality (in which artificial things are displayed in the real world).
-VR works well with [3D modeling](/_topics/3dModeling.md) to allow a user to experience something that they otherwise first hand cannot such as attending a theatre production of Shakespeare's plays in a simulation to how they would have appeared when they were orignally written and performed.
+VR has two major subbranches, augmented reality (in which a real world situation is enhanced by computer-generated information) and mixed reality (in which artificial things are displayed in the real world).
+VR works well with [3D modeling](/_topics/3dModeling.md) to allow a user to experience something that they otherwise first hand cannot such as attending a theatre production of Shakespeare's plays in a simulation to how they would have appeared when they were originally written and performed.

 More information can be found at: